dbt-labs/docs.getdbt.com/website/docs/reference/dbt_project.yml.md

 <VersionBlock firstVersion="1.7">

-The following example is a list of all available configurations in the `dbt_project.yml` file.
-Something to note, the following properties aren't supported in in the `dbt_project.yml` file:
+Something to note, the following properties _aren't_ supported in in the `dbt_project.yml` file:

 - [Exposure properties](/reference/exposure-properties)
 - [Macro properties](/reference/macro-properties)